Migracode-Barcelona/frontend-website-assignment/README.md

 ## Tips

+- **Check out the full guide and helping links within the project on frontend practice (there is links to icons, colors are named etc)** You can find it here: https://www.frontendpractice.com/projects/starbucks
 - **Don’t try to make it perfect immediately.** Focus on getting the sections in place first.
 You can polish details later.
 - **Google is your friend.** If you’re stuck on a CSS property, look it up!
-- **Ask questions in the class channel.** Chances are, others are facing the same issue.
+- **Ask questions in the class channel.** Chances are, others are facing the same issue and you are doing everyone a favour.
+Also, you will already get to meet your peers even before you`ve started the bootcamp!

 ---